Gerrymandering and the 2026 Map: REDMAP Legacy, NC Court Win, OH Maps, NY/IL D Gerrymanders

 REDMAP: The Strategy That Changed Redistricting

-REDMAP was conceived by the Republican State Leadership Committee (RSLC) with a simple insight: control of state legislatures before the decennial census determines congressional maps for the following decade.
+redistricting impact was conceived by the Republican State Leadership Committee (RSLC) with a simple insight: control of state legislatures before the decennial census determines congressional maps for the following decade.
 By investing $30 million in 2010 state legislative races, Republicans flipped control in Ohio, Michigan, Wisconsin, Pennsylvania, and North Carolina — all states with significant congressional delegations.

 The 2011 maps drawn in these states were among the most aggressive partisan gerrymanders in modern history.
 In Ohio, Republicans drew maps that produced a 12-4 Republican congressional delegation in a state that voted for Obama in 2012.
-In Wisconsin, Democrats routinely won 52-55% of the statewide congressional vote while receiving only 5 of 8 House seats.
+In Wisconsin, Democrats routinely won 52-55% of the statewide congressional vote while receiving only 5 of 8 House seat math.
 The maps held for a full decade until 2021.

 North Carolina: The Republican Map That Kept Winning in Court

-North Carolina’s redistricting saga is the most legally complex in the country.
+North Carolina’s redistricting impact saga is the most legally complex in the country.
 Democratic Governor Roy Cooper cannot veto redistricting maps under NC law.
 The Republican legislature drew aggressively partisan maps in 2021.
 The North Carolina Supreme Court — with a slim Democratic majority — struck them down in February 2022 as unconstitutional partisan gerrymandering.

 But Republicans won the NC Supreme Court majority in November 2022, and the court reversed its own precedent in April 2023.
 The reinstated Republican maps create a structural advantage in 10 of 14 North Carolina congressional seats.
 The U.S. Supreme Court’s Moore v.
 Harper decision rejected the “independent state legislature” theory but did not provide a mechanism to force North Carolina to use fairer maps.
 Democrats continue to litigate but face an unfavorable state Supreme Court for the foreseeable future.